Rifat-BH/Mahfil-app-test/README.md

 Test the user authentication process by verifying that users can successfully sign up and log in.<br/>
 Ensure that password recovery functionality, if available, works as expected.<br/>
 ## Content Categories:<br/>
-Explore and verify that content categories such as waz, nasheed, tilawat, Islamic shorts, short films, halal documentaries, and funny videos are accessible and correctly organized.<br/>
+Explore and verify that content categories such as Lecture, nasheed, Recitation, shorts, short films, documentaries, and funny videos are accessible and correctly organized.<br/>
 ## Video Streaming:<br/>
 Test the video streaming functionality for different types of content.<br/>
 Verify that videos load quickly and play smoothly without buffering issues.<br/>
 Check for features like pause, play, and autoplay.<br/>
 ## Unique Video Content:<br/>
-Verify that the content available on the app is unique and aligns with Islamic principles.<br/>
+Verify that the content available on the app is unique and aligns with principles.<br/>
 Check for any duplicate or inappropriate content.<br/>
 ## Download Functionality:<br/>
 Test the download functionality for videos.<br/>